RogueNAND/odoo-ship-api/README.md

 # Odoo Shipping API

+***THIS MODULE IS CURRENTLY IN DEVELOPMENT AND IS MISSING MANY KEY FEATURES!
+USE AT YOUR OWN RISK UNTIL FURTHER NOTICE!***

 This module is intended to be a development platform for connecting multiple shipping API's.

 Requires the 'product_dimension' module from [OCA/product-attribute](https://github.com/OCA/product-attribute)